General Data Protection Regulation UK: what businesses need to know

 Again, the rights recognized by the UK GDPR are similar to those protected by the European data protection law, and include:

-• Right to be informed: citizens in the UK have the right to know what data is collected about them and how it is employed.
+• Right to be informed: individuals in the UK have the right to know what data is collected about them and how it is employed.

 • Right of access: individuals can access the data that is collected and stored about them by organizations, including the right to receive a copy of said personal data.

-• Right to rectification: the UK GDPR grants citizens the right to rectify data held by organizations in case it is outdated, inaccurate or incomplete.
+• Right to rectification: the UK GDPR grants individuals the right to rectify data held by organizations in case it is outdated, inaccurate or incomplete.

 • Right to erasure: also known as ‘the right to be forgotten’, it refers to the right of individuals to have their personal data eliminated from an organization’s database, under certain conditions.

-• Right to restrict processing: citizens have the right to restrict the processing of their personal data or to completely suppress it, under certain conditions.
+• Right to restrict processing: individuals have the right to restrict the processing of their personal data or to completely suppress it, under certain conditions.

-• Right to object: citizens have the right to object to the processing of their data in certain contexts.
+• Right to object: individuals have the right to object to the processing of their data in certain contexts.

 • Right to data portability: allows individuals to obtain and reuse their personal data, being able to transfer it to a different service provider by receiving it in a safe and machine-readable format.

-• Rights related to automated decision-making and profiling: the UK GDPR protects citizens against the use of their data for decision-making processes without human involvement.
+• Rights related to automated decision-making and profiling: the UK GDPR protects individuals against the use of their data for decision-making processes without human involvement.

 Risks and penalties for non-compliance with the UK GDPR